 Under WAC 220-340-050 and WAC 220-370-200, import permits are mandatory for any entity importing live shellfish from outside Washington State for any purpose, such as aquaculture, research, or display, but excluding animals that are market-ready and not expected to contact Washington waters.
 Import permits require a “clean bill of health” certifying that the origin is disease-free, and free of the invasive green crab (Carcinus maenas) and oyster drills (Urosalpinx cinerea and Ocinebrellus inornatus).
-The WDFW import permits can require that clam, oyster, and mussel seed or stock intended to touch Washington waters be treated for the invasive green crab using a dilute chlorine dip (WDFW, n.d.); this treatment may be effective against shell-boring species such as Polydora spp., but has yet to be tested.
+The Washington State Department of Fish and Wildlife (WDFW) import permits can require that clam, oyster, and mussel seed or stock intended to touch Washington waters be treated for the invasive green crab using a dilute chlorine dip (WDFW n.d., 2019).
 In instances where the chlorine dip is lethal (e.g., mussels and geoduck), imports are only allowed from locations isolated from European green crab-infested waters, and thus the treatment is not required.
-The chlorine dip has not been evaluated for use against Polydora.
-If effective, it could be adopted as a treatment required by WDFW when translocating stocks from areas with heavy Polydora infections.
+The chlorine dip has not been evaluated for use against mud worms.
+If effective, it could be adopted as a treatment required by WDFW when translocating stocks from areas with heavy mud worm infections.
 Transfer permits are also required under WAC 220-340-150 when moving adult shellfish and seed between and within Washington State basins.
-These permits are regulated by the Washington State Department of Fish and Wildlife (WDFW).
-Oyster shell (cultch), which is moved throughout the state for oyster bed enrichment and hatchery seeding for farming and restoration purposes, is required to be aged” out of the water for a minimum of 90 days and is inspected by WDFW prior to placement into state waters, so it is unlikely to translocate viable Polydora worms or eggs (WDFW, personal communication).
-Permits do not certify that translocated organisms are free of Polydora spp., as they are not currently designated as invasive or pest species.
+These permits are regulated by the WDFW.
+Oyster shell (cultch), which is moved throughout the state for oyster bed enrichment and hatchery seeding for farming and restoration purposes, is required to be “aged” out of the water for a minimum of 90 days and is inspected by WDFW prior to placement into state waters, so it is unlikely to translocate viable mud worms worms or eggs (WDFW, personal communication).
+Permits do not certify that translocated organisms are free of shell-boring spionids, as they are not currently designated as invasive or pest species.

 Under WAC 220-370-200 and WAC 220-370-180, aquaculture groups must report any disease outbreak to the WDFW.
-Consequently, hatchery staff and farmers monitor for large mortality events that indicate disease.
+Consequently, hatchery staff and farmers monitor for large mortality events that might indicate disease.
 Widespread mortalities due to infectious pathogens are common to shellfish aquaculture.
-However, aided by diligent stakeholders, Washington has so far avoided several of the most notorious diseases infecting other regions, such as oyster herpes virus variants (e.g. OsHV-1 found in Tomales Bay, CA), the highly lethal OsHV-1 microvariant (OsHV-1 µVar, recently found in San Diego, CA, likely transferred from Europe or Oceania), abalone withering syndrome (present in California), dermo (Perkinsus marinus, Gulf and Atlantic Coasts of USA), Pacific oyster nocardiosis (Atlantic and Gulf Coast), MSX disease (Haplosporidium nelsoni, detected in British Columbia), and bonamiasis (although boniamiasis was once identified in WA in oyster stock sourced from California) (Elston et al. 1986; Alfjorden, et al. 2017; Meyer 1991).
-These regulations do not currently require Polydora infestation to be reported, as it is not a designated disease.
+However, aided by diligent stakeholders, Washington has so far avoided some of the most notorious diseases infecting other regions, such as oyster herpes virus variants (e.g., OsHV-1 found in Tomales Bay, CA), the highly lethal OsHV-1 microvariant (OsHV-1 µVar, recently found in San Diego, CA, probably transferred from Europe or Oceania), and dermo (Perkinsus marinus, present in the Gulf and Atlantic Coasts of USA) (Alfjorden, et al. 2017; Meyer 1991; USDA 2013).
+These regulations do not currently require mud worm infestation to be reported, as it is not a designated disease.

 Stakeholder communication and research needs in Washington State